Yale-EEB723/finalproject/Project_notes.md

   - Code:
     - ClustalML
-      - #Downloaded it using debian
+      - Downloaded it using debian
-        - sudo apt-get install clustalml
+        - $ sudo apt-get install clustalml
-      - #Ran program using CSI Phylogeny files as input
+      - Ran program using CSI Phylogeny files as input
-        - ClonalFrameML snp_tree.main_tree.newick snp_tree.aln.fasta salmonella_clustalml_first
+        - $ ClonalFrameML snp_tree.main_tree.newick snp_tree.aln.fasta salmonella_clustalml_first
         - Need to install two R packages to visualize Results
-          - conda install -c bioconda r-phangorn
+          - $ conda install -c bioconda r-phangorn
-          - conda install -c r r-ape
+          - $ conda install -c r r-ape
       - Results came out in same folder as CSI_Phylogeny_Results
         - Results had been run through FastTree in pipeline
       - Results for RealPHY are being run in FastTree to see if there are differences